whipowill/wow-addon-playerbots/README.md

 - Minor edits to original code to work w/ PlayerBots.
 - SelectedBotPanel only shows if RosterPanel is already open.
+- Added additional commands to the SelectedBotPanel.
+- Strategy buttons issue positive commands, reset buttons issue negative commands.

+## Todo

+- Attack by icon isn't on the panel atm.

 ## References